abmaonline/aemfed/README.md

 * Watches changes in files and uploads them to AEM using [aemsync](https://www.npmjs.com/package/aemsync)
 * Determines which clientlibs are affected by the uploaded changes
 * Runs [BrowserSync](https://www.npmjs.com/package/browser-sync) in proxy modus so it can communicate with all open instances of your site without any browser plugins.
 It reloads these pages when the changes have been uploaded, or it only injects the new styling when only styling changes were made, maintaining the state of the page.
+* Show serverside clientlib errors for each request

 ## Installation